-Before being published to app stores, each mobile application is tested.
-However, the testing process is not so simple and clear-cut.
+Before being published to app stores, each mobile app is tested.
+However, the mobile app testing process is not so simple and clear-cut.
 We have outlined the key steps of the mobile application testing process that will help you obtain high-quality results for the entire project and establish a solid testing strategy.

 Preparation for the Testing Process

 When conducting a technical audit, we at Orangesoft often face the fact that QA specialists join the project later than they should.
-If you start the testing process only after you get the first build of the application, there is a risk that mistakes were made at the stage of determining technical requirements and specifications.
+If you start the software testing process only after you get the first build of the application, there is a risk that mistakes were made at the stage of determining technical requirements and specifications.
 Reworking the final product is always more challenging.
-Below we describe the important first steps that will save you time and money.
+Below we describe the important first steps of your testing strategy that will save you time and money.

 1. Device models and OS versions

-Once you have your project idea, your business logic, and your target audience, you should determine the devices and the OS versions your mobile application will be compatible with.
+Once you have your project idea, your business logic, and your target users, you should determine the mobile devices and the OS versions your mobile app will be compatible with.
 These will be the devices you will run your tests on as well.

-To figure out the best devices for your app, you need to answer the following questions:
+To figure out the best mobile devices for your app, you need to answer the following questions: